belqisk/vl.github.io/README.md

   # Vocabulary Learning App

   This is a code bundle for Vocabulary Learning App.
-The original project is available at https://www.figma.com/design/Kd0AbGVCLwA0NaipzwuYkU/Vocabulary-Learning-App.

   ## Running the code